-When I say isolation exercises I’m talking about exercises that focus primarily on the glutes, so although squats and deadlifts do target the glutes somewhat, they’re certainly not the best for making them bigger and stronger.
+When I say isolation exercises, I’m talking about exercises that focus primarily on the glutes, so although squats and deadlifts do target the glutes somewhat, they’re certainly not the best for making them bigger and stronger.

-Most people can contract their glutes harder during body weight glute activation exercises than during their max in squats and deads.
+Most people can contract their glutes harder during body weight glute exercises than during their max in squats and deads.

 People who regularly train their lower body in the gym think that their gluteal muscles are really strong, unaware that their lifestyle can easily lead them into “gluteal amnesia,” a term used by Dr Stuart McGill, a professor of spine biomechanics at the University of Waterloo.
 This particularly affects those with office and desk jobs as long periods of sitting day after day can have a detrimental effect on glute activity.